 Chaga is a polypore fungus that grows mainly on birch trees in cold climates.
 It grows on living trees, but it is parasitic.
 This means that the fungal mycelium enters the stem of a mature tree through a crack or a wound in the bark and then starts to absorb and synthesize healthy compounds that we, humans, will consume.

 These mushrooms grow best on the outside of yellow and white birch trees.
-You can find Chaga mushrooms in abundance in the northern hemisphere where it has higher forest altitude, like the northern deciduous forests.
-Chaga thrives in cold, damp conditions, and has a great tolerance for surviving hard winters.
+Chaga mushrooms are abundant in the northern hemisphere, with higher forest altitudes, like the northern deciduous forests.
+Chaga thrives in cold, damp conditions and has an excellent tolerance for surviving brutal winters.

 Natural healers and traditional medicine practitioners have been aware of this mushroom for centuries.
-Recent scientific studies demonstrate the effectiveness of Chaga in treating a number of diseases and afflictions.
+Recent scientific studies demonstrate the effectiveness of Chaga in treating several diseases and afflictions.
 The Memorial Sloan Kettering Cancer Center lists the purported uses of Chaga as treating and preventing cancer, stimulating the immune system, reducing inflammation, and protecting the liver.

-As mentioned before, these types of medicinal mushrooms are not edible in the standard method.
+As mentioned, these medicinal mushrooms are not edible in the standard method.
 Instead, their properties need to be extracted.
 The extraction requires prolonged simmering or soaking.
 This process makes the beneficial components bioavailable to the human body, which means the body can absorb the nutrients.

 Related: Chaga Mushroom Extraction Methods

 Like Cordyceps, Chaga has incredible immunomodulating powers.
-Chaga’s polysaccharides, specifically the beta-glucans, have the ability to increase the production of lymphocytes (a type of white blood cells that regulate the immune response to infectious microorganisms and other foreign substances).
-Chaga is also known as one of the richest sources of antioxidants found in nature.
-Antioxidants are what protect your body from free radicals, which otherwise would lead to cell degeneration (chronic fatigue, chronic pain, chronic illness, and cancer).
+Chaga’s polysaccharides, specifically beta-glucans, can increase the production of lymphocytes (a type of white blood cell that regulate the immune response to infectious microorganisms and other foreign substances).
+Chaga is also known as one of nature’s richest sources of antioxidants.
+Antioxidants protect your body from free radicals, which otherwise would lead to cell degeneration (chronic fatigue, chronic pain, chronic illness, and cancer).

 Chaga is also abundant in betulin, which has antitumor and anticancer properties.
-Betulin produces a derivative called betulinic acid, which is antibacterial, antiviral, anti-inflammatory, and antioxidant in nature, with adaptogenic properties.
-This is what makes Chaga able to balance and restore your entire system, which can lead you to function at your highest potential!
+Betulin produces a derivative called betulinic acid, which is antibacterial, antiviral, anti-inflammatory, and antioxidant, with adaptogenic properties.
+This allows Chaga to balance and restore your entire system, which can lead you to function at your highest potential!

 Related: 5 Benefits of Chaga for Skin Health

-If you’re looking for healing, then Chaga’s anti-inflammation, immune-boosting, digestion aiming, detoxifying properties are more up your alley.
+If you’re looking for healing, then Chaga’s anti-inflammation, immune-boosting, and digestion-aiming detoxifying properties are more up your alley.

 Before picking one over another, figure out which processes in your body you’d like to support.
-If preferred the mushrooms can also be taken together, but make sure each of them is extracted using correct methods.
+If preferred, the mushrooms can also be taken together, but ensure each is extracted using the correct methods.

 When it comes to Chaga, it’s important to remember that Chaga gets most of its nutritional value from its host – the Birch tree.
 The medicinal value of Chaga that has been harvested from trees other than birch may be entirely different.
 You should especially pay attention to your Chaga being wild harvested, as we’ve heard of Chaga grown in laboratories.

-This has become a bigger issue over the last few years, as Chaga has gained more mainstream popularity.
-Business motivated corporates are trying to cut corners and grow Chaga faster and more efficiently indoors.
-This means that your bought Chaga possesses no health benefits but is most likely marketed as a health product.
+This has become a bigger issue over the last few years as Chaga has gained more mainstream popularity.
+Business-motivated corporates are trying to cut corners and grow Chaga faster and more efficiently indoors.
+This means your bought Chaga possesses no health benefits but is most likely marketed as a health product.